Monday, July 29, 2024

 1. “There must have been a time when the great God was alone.
 There must have been a time before his creation.”
 (Creation, p.
 10)

-4. “HAVE we ever thought about what is implied by the expressions “the Creator of the heavens,” also, “God, who created all things”?
+6. “HAVE we ever thought about what is implied by the expressions “the Creator of the heavens,” also, “God, who created all things”?
 Those expressions imply that there was a time when God was all alone.
 (Isaiah 42:5; Ephesians 3:9) No creation existed.
 So for an eternal past this God was all by himself and he had not yet become a Creator.
 That is why the prophet Moses said in prayer to God: “Before mountains were born or earth and universe came to the pangs of birth, and from eternity to eternity, you are Deity.”
-(Psalm 90:2, Byington’s translation) During all that eternal past before creation God was able to enjoy Himself.” - God’s “Eternal Purpose” Now Triumphing For Man’s Good, p.
-26
+(Psalm 90:2, Byington’s translation) During all that eternal past before creation God was able to enjoy Himself.

-5. “Jehovah, who has existed for all time, was alone before creation had a beginning.” - Insight on the Bible, Vol. I, p.
-526
+8. “Jehovah, who has existed for all time, was alone before creation had a beginning.”
+(Insight on the Scriptures Vol. I, p.
+526)

 “Ps.
 90:2: “Before the mountains themselves were born, or you proceeded to bring forth as with labor pains the earth and the productive land, even from time indefinite to time indefinite you are God.”